Changes to Program Requirements (Major, Option, or Certificate)

 What to SubmitDepartments should include a cover letter that provides an overview of the proposed change.
 The cover letter should indicate the changes have been approved at the department/program level, as well as:

-1. A description of the current requirements and how they will change.
+1. A brief description of the current requirements.

 2. Evidence indicating a need for change exists (often found in the course of assessing student learning).
 Examples of evidence might include: